 We believe based on the amount of Hoytt Dobes living almost twice as long as the average we have been very fortunate but like anyone who has a great companion canine we want more.

-We are pleased that we have made great strides on our own since passing the three generation mark in the early eighties** but when it comes to the heart we need Cardiologists who truly know the Dobe.
+We are pleased that we have made great strides on our own since passing the early eighties** but when it comes to the heart we need Cardiologists who truly know the Dobe.
 This aspect of veterinary specialization now has a number of Universities directing their efforts in finding the reason why so many of the popular breeds are facing these varied heart conditions but Washington State seems to be on the forefront of this breed specific research.

-Go to our Index page - find - Health Testing and Medical Services to learn what North Carolina State is doing today to aid breeders when choosing their pairs to be mated.
+Go to our Index page - find - Health Testing and Medical Services to learn what North Carolina State is doing today to aid breeders when choosing their pairs to be mated related to heart health.

 Keep in mind the Hoytt Dobe has been protected from outside influences for more than six generations, we offer researchers more than a generic example of the breed, we offer our firsthand knowledge of the health, intellect and physical attributes going back to the true start of the Hoytt Line.